buzzfeed-openlab/unwelcome-bot/README.md

 #### "track"
 An array of strings that will be used to subscribe to a twitter stream.

+#### "location"
+An array of latitude and longitude positions that will be used to subscribe to a twitter stream.
+Note that this is an additive filter, so if you want the intersection of tweets in a location and containing certain words, you have to use "location" and "requiredWords", not "track".

 #### "filterWords"
 An array of strings used to filter incoming tweets (if a tweet contains any of the `filterWords`, it will be ignored).